Sorry, no results found for "".

 Project collaborators, roles and permissions

-In addition to the account(s) owner of the project, which always enter the project with maximum privileges, it is also possible to invite further users to a project, giving them more refined permissions.
+In addition to the account(s) owner of the project, who always enters the project with full privileges, it is also possible to invite further users to a project, giving them more refined permissions.

-These additional users in DatoCMS are called Collaborators, and for them DatoCMS offers a thorough roles and permissions system to precisely specify what actions they can perform (ie., “read-only permission on every content, except for articles which can be freely created/updated but not deleted nor published online”).
+These additional users in DatoCMS are called Collaborators, and for them DatoCMS offers a thorough roles and permissions system to precisely specify what actions they can perform (ie., “read-only permission on every content, except for articles which can be freely created/updated but cannot be deleted or published online”).

-The permissions given to a collaborator is managed separately and independently in each DatoCMS project: ie. Jack can have full priviledges in project A, but can be just a proofreader in project B.
+The permissions given to a collaborator is managed separately and independently in each DatoCMS project: ie. Jack can have full privileges in project A, but can be just a proofreader in project B.

 Default roles